patrickfleith/reason-instruct/reason-instruct/DATACARD.md

 ## Dataset Description

-Reason-Instruct is a novel dataset designed to measure and improve how language models follow complex instructions by breaking them down into atomic components.
-This dataset captures the full reasoning process of instruction understanding, verification, and iterative refinement.
+Reason-Instruct is a dataset designed to improve how reasoning language models follow complex instructions by breaking them down into atomic components, systematically verifying each step, and iteratively refining the answer until all instructions are satisfied

 ## Motivation